prowe/dotNetCoreDemo/blog.md

 Kestrel needs a "Startup" class to be handed to it.
 This class contains configuration callback methods that handle everything from the dependency injection container to routing rules.

-Add the following method to the Program class:
+Add the following methods to the Program class:
 ```
 public void ConfigureServices(IServiceCollection services)
 {